Meet Our Team

 Adam Li (he/him) is an immigration court/USCIS Mandarin interpreter and the owner of Masters Translation and Immigration Services.
 He has been volunteering with the LGBT Asylum Project years now.
 Before joining the team as a Paralegal, Adam served on the Board of Directors as the Asian Pacific Islander Community Co-Liaison.
 He is passionate about helping LGBT+ individuals seek protection and freedom from persecution in their home countries.
 During his time pursuing a master’s degree in Asia and Pacific Studies at University of San Francisco, he focused on LGBT+ human rights issues in East Asia.
 Living in San Francisco for the past seven years, he is keen on giving back to the community and promoting LGBT+ rights for our less fortunate brothers and sisters.

 Andres Molina graduated from the University of Nevada, Las Vegas, with a degree in Marketing.
 He takes great pride working at the intersection of immigration and LGBTQ+ rights.
 As Communications Coordinator at The LGBT Asylum Project, he's looking forward to directing people to the right resources and get them the help they need.
-When he's not replying to your messages on social media, Andres directs and edits videos for the Okan Media channel on YouTube.
+When he's not replying to your messages on social media, Andres directs and edits YouTube videos.
 Like and subscribe!

 Legal Services Funders Network Legal Fellow